doom-neovim/doom-nvim/docs/modules.md

 module.autocmds:  table<AutoCmd>|function -> table<AutoCmd>       -- Table of AutoCmds (see below) or function that returns a table of AutoCmds
 ```

+Use the function form of `module.binds` and `module.autocmds` when values from `module.settings` are referenced on them.
+This allows consumers of the module to change the settings first and only them the binds and autocommands will be generated and configured.

 ```lua
 local example = {}